 A higher-end paddle is generally made of lighter-but stiffer material and will flex less, allowing less water to “escape” from the blade face with each stroke.
 You’ll waste less energy just moving the paddle and create more forward motion.
 Some higher end paddles (like Werner’s Performance Core) offer buoyant blades which lift from the water more easily.
 These will help you brace with more confidence and, for experienced paddlers, make rolling easier.

 Spend as much as you can afford on your paddle.
 Your paddle is your engine.
 With a better paddle, you will use less energy on the water, paddle farther and faster and perform better with less fatigue.
 That means you’ll paddle more.
+Choosing the right kayak paddle is important.
 Think of a good paddle as an investment you can enjoy for a long time.

 EasternSlopes.com would like to extend a special thanks to Theresa Willette of Coastal Maine Kayak in Kennebunk, Maine for her help with photos for this article (even if it did mean she HAD to go paddling with us on a lovely spring day!).
 Theresa is an experienced paddler, and exceptional instructor, and a pleasure to paddle with.
 If you’ve never paddled along the Maine coast (or even if you have . . .), take one of the kayak tours which leave from her shop in the summer.
 You’ll see some beautiful spots, learn something about kayaking and likely have a wonderful time.